-- .03 If EO Determinations reaches the conclusion that the organization does not meet the requirements for a favorable determination letter and the letter is a type for which an opportunity for protest/appeal is available under section 9.02, the Service will issue a proposed adverse determination letter, which will: - (1) include a detailed discussion of the basis for the Service's conclusion; and - (2) inform the organization of its opportunity to protest/appeal the decision and request a conference with the Independent Office of Appeals.
+- .03 If EO Determinations reaches the conclusion that the organization does not meet the requirements for a favorable determination letter and the letter is a type for which an opportunity for protest/appeal is available under section 9.02 of this revenue procedure, the Service will issue a proposed adverse determination letter, which will- - (1) include a detailed discussion of the basis for the Service's conclusion; and - (2) inform the organization of its opportunity to protest/appeal the decision and request a conference with the Independent Office of Appeals.

-The non-acceptance under section 4.10 of a request for a determination letter is not a proposed adverse determination.
+The non-acceptance under section 4.10 of this revenue procedure of a request for a determination letter is not a proposed adverse determination.

-Protest/appeal of a proposed adverse determination letter on certain issues

-.04 To protest/appeal a proposed adverse determination letter described in section 9.02, the organization must submit a statement of the facts, law and arguments in support of its position within 30 days from the date of the proposed adverse determination letter.
+Protest/appeal of a proposed adverse determination letter on certain issues .04 To protest/appeal a proposed adverse determination letter described in section 9.02 of this revenue procedure, the organization must submit a statement of the facts, law and arguments in support of its position within 30 days from the date of the proposed adverse determination letter.
 The organization must also state whether it is requesting a conference with the Independent Office of Appeals.